raspberrypilearning/introduction-to-processing/worksheet.md

 	}
 	```

 	You should see a circle moving downward.
-When it gets to the bottom, it goes back up to the top again.
-It will look like this forever.
+When it gets to the bottom, it resets to the top again.
+It will move like this forever.

 	There are a few new concepts in this sketch.
 Let's take a closer look now at what's going on.

 	The line `int i = 0` sets up a **variable**, which is a spot in memory to hold an **integer**, which is a whole number.
 It calls that spot in memory `i` and sets its value to 0.
-Later in the Sketch, your code will read that value and even update it.
+Later in the Sketch, your code will read that value and update it.

 	When Processing draws the ellipse in the line `ellipse(250, i, 30, 30);`, it uses the current value of `i` as the y coordinate for the circle.

 	![](images/moving-circle.png)

 1. Further down, the line `i = i + 1` sets a new value for `i`, incrementing it by 1.
 Try changing that line to `i = i + 2`.
 What do you think will happen when you run the sketch?
-Try `i = i + 5`.
+Also try `i = i + 5`.

 1. The line that changes the value of `i` is wrapped up in an **if/else statement**.
-It checks to see if the value of `i` is greater than the height.
+It checks to see if the value of `i` is greater than the height of the window.
 If it is, it sets the value back to zero.
 This ensures that the circle goes back to the top of the window after it has moved to the bottom.
 Try adjusting if/else statement and the line that updates the value of `i` to make the ball move upward repeatedly.

 1. The line `background(0,0,100)` fills the window with blue.
 The [background function](https://processing.org/reference/background_.html) takes red, green, and blue parameters just like other functions that deal with color.
-It's important to call this function at the start of every draw block if you want previously drawn circles cleared from the window.
+It's important to call this function at the start of every draw block if you want the previously drawn circles cleared from the window.
 Try running the sketch without the background function to see the effect.

+1. Try to work with variables and other parameters such as x position, color, height, and width.

 ## Respond to the mouse
-There are many ways to have a Processing sketch listen to inputs and make your sketch interactive.
+There are many ways to have a Processing sketch listen to inputs to make it interactive.
 The mouse is just one way.
 In this section, you'll learn how to listen for mouse clicks and get the position of the mouse.

 1. Create a new sketch with the following code: